Foreign Policy (FP), a foreign affairs magazine, published an article on the 7th (local time) about the US Shin

 "The likelihood that North Korea will take dramatic action in the next six to 18 months is increasing," Manning said.
 "The military might of North Korea will overwhelm South Korea and the North will be able to take control of the Korean peninsula."

-"If Kim is convinced that a North Korean nuclear program would deter U.S. intervention, he will likely become even more provocative," the report said, citing a report from the U.S. National Intelligence Council last year.
+"If Kim is convinced that a North Korean nuclear program would deter U.S. intervention, he will likely become even more provocative," the report said, citing a report from last year by the U.S. National Intelligence Council.

 Furthermore, Manning summarized previous analyses by Korean experts and the NIC and presented two war scenarios.